flokleiser/nextjs-flo/README.md

 ## Currently working on:

+- [ ] :Jimmy: lightbutton 3 kinda works with images 1 and 2

 - [ ] Light button --> maybe have the card background of iframe videos not dimmed? looks kinda cool

 - [ ] Try out framer motion scroll animations (useViewportScroll)